airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 * Google Kubernetes Engine \(GKE\)
 * Amazon Elastic Kubernetes Service \(EKS\)

-Please let us know on [Slack](https://slack.airbyte.io) or with a Github Issue if you're having trouble running it on these or other platforms.
-We'll be glad to help you get it running.
+Please let us know on [Slack](https://slack.airbyte.io) or with a [Github Issue](https://github.com/airbytehq/airbyte/issues/new/choose) if you're having trouble running it on these or other platforms - we'll be glad to help you get it running.

 ## Launching